 Shayna Plaut | Contributing Editor for Human Rights

 Shayna Plaut is obsessed with how people represent themselves – especially people who do not fit in well with the traditional “nation-state” model.
 She has the unshakable (at times idealistic) belief that realities can be challenged and power changed by the pen, the brush and the lens.
-Shayna has designed and taught courses on human rights and human rights reporting to journalists and future producers of culture in the United States and Chicago since 2004.
-Among other things, Shayna Plaut is a doctoral candidate at the University of British Columbia; her area of focus is on the intersections of journalism, human rights and social change with people who identify with being transnational.
+Shayna has designed and taught courses on human rights and human rights reporting to journalists and future producers of culture in the United States and Canada since 2004.
+Among other things, Shayna Plaut is a graduating doctoral candidate at the University of British Columbia; her area of focus is on the intersections of journalism, human rights and social change with people who identify with being transnational.
 Her academic work focuses on how Romani (Gypsy) and Saami (the Indigenous peoples in the Nordic Arctic) journalists teach their own how to be journalists – and what we can learn as we try and develop better reporting on human rights.
-Since 2000, Shayna served in a variety of volunteer leadership positions with Amnesty International and Amnesty USA including the Human Rights Education Coordinator for the Midwest Region of Amnesty International USA.
+Since 2000, Shayna served in a variety of leadership positions with Amnesty International and Amnesty USA including the Human Rights Education Coordinator for the Midwest Region of Amnesty International USA.
 She received her MA from the University of Chicago and her BA from Antioch College.
 Shayna has two cats and refuses to color within the lines.

 Dara Cooper | Contributing Editor for Environment, Food, and Sustainability